Are Biological Systems More Intelligent Than Artificial Intelligence?: Delegated Control and Collective Identity

 From the enactive perspective, a human is something cells \textit{do}, rather than \textit{are}.
-We call a system complex when its behaviour is something we cannot easily comprehend or predict.
-However, just because we cannot comprehend and predict \textit{all} of a system's behaviour does not mean we cannot predict \textit{some} of it.
-We suggest that so-called emergent properties are merely those aspects of a complex system's behaviour which we can comprehend and predict.
-Aspects and patterns within patterns that remain comprehensible.
-For example, the overall pattern of a fractal like the Barnsley Fern \cite{barnsley2012} can be obvious, while the details elude comprehension (see figure \ref{fig0}).

 An organ boils down to a collection of cells.
-The cells are an abstraction layer in which the policy ``organ'' runs, like software.
+The cells are an abstraction layer in which the collective policy of the organ is expressed, like software.
 However, software is just a \textit{state} of hardware \cite{bennett2024a}.
-Put another way, ``organ'' is a label we \textit{ascribe} to the the \textit{behaviour} of some cells, and ``human'' is a classification we ascribe to the behaviour of some organs. `x86' is a label we ascribe to a \textit{product} of human behaviour.
-It is a static abstraction layer we design and then leave alone. `Fire and forget', so to speak.
-Effectively, humans act as the lower level abstraction layer that underpins x86, but once it is embodied in silicon we disconnect that lower level abstraction layer.
-We `intervene' in the stack (cut the causal chain of abstraction).
-To formalise and understand the effect of this intervention, we need to abstract away the lower levels.
-To represent this for our cell analogy, we must abstract away individual cells and focus on the consequences of their \textit{collective} behaviour.
+Put another way, `organ' is a label I \textit{ascribe} to the behaviour of some cells, and `human' is a label I ascribe to the behaviour of some organs. `x86' is a label I ascribe to a \textit{product} of human behaviour.
+It is a static abstraction layer an engineer has embodied in silicon and then left alone. `fire and forget'.
+Humans act as the lower layer from which x86 emerges, but once it is embodied in silicon we disconnect it from our stack.
+We causally `intervene' in the stack.
+To understand the effect of this intervention, I need to abstract away the lower levels.
+I must ``abstract away'' cells and focus on the consequences of their \textit{collective} behaviour.